Short answer: Amazon prices change due to cookies.

-But how do they know all this about you?
+But why do Amazon prices change?
+What do they take into account to do this?
+How do they know all this about you?
 The answer is cookies.
 These days it seems like you can’t go on any website without first having to click “accept cookies”.

 Many people are unsure what they’re agreeing to when they accept cookies, it’s more of an inconvenience if anything.
 But these can have a huge impact on what you do online, especially when it comes to shopping.

 So does Amazon change prices based on cookies?
 Read on to find out everything you need to know about how cookies work, how Amazon can use them to sneakily change their prices, and ways to prevent Amazon from changing the prices of products after you look at them.

 What Are Cookies?
 Do They Affect Your Amazon Products Pricing?